Polarized multiwavelength emission from pulsar wind - accretion disk interaction in a transitional millisecond pulsar

 To improve the polarimetric measurements, we performed weighted spectro-polarimetric analyses \citep{Strohmayer2017,DiMarco2022} on both the entire dataset and the high-mode dataset (Appendix\,\ref{sec:pol_md_app}).
 We fitted a power-law model corrected for interstellar absorption \citep{Bogdanov15,cotizelati18a} and convolved with a constant polarization model to the data in the 2--6, 2--3 and 3--6\,keV ranges.
 Results are summarized in Table\,\ref{tab:X_pol}.
 For the average emission in the 2--6\,keV range, we obtained $P_X = (11\pm3)$\% at $PA_X = -7\deg\pm8\deg$.
 For the high-mode emission in the same range, we measured $P_{\rm X,H} = (12\pm3)$\% at $PA_{\rm X,H} = -2\deg\pm9\deg$.
+To estimate the significance level, we used the \texttt{steppar} command in \texttt{xspec} on PD and PA.
+The contour remains open at a significance above 99.7\%.
 Figure\,\ref{fig:polar_plot} shows the confidence contours for the measurements of $P_{\rm X,H}$ and $PA_{\rm X,H}$ in the high mode across energy bands.